LarsNauheimer/HybPhaser/README.md

 # HybPhaser
-Workflow to detect and phsae hybrids in target capture data
+Workflow to detect and phase hybrids in target capture data